 The Department of Correction works toward becoming the best correctional agency in the nation by adhering to its mission to operate safe and secure prisons and provide effective community supervision in order to enhance public safety.
 Through new initiatives, the agency is able to further its goal of holding offenders accountable, improving offender outcomes, and reducing recidivism.
 In 2012-2013, the department intensified probation/parole home visits, opened the Morgan County Drug Court, implemented an automated collection system to accept supervision fees, established the Young Adult Offender Cognitive Behavioral Program, launched "Operation Blackout" to protect children by targeting sex offender residences on Halloween, and partnered with the Tennessee Housing Development Agency to create a housing initiative for offenders leaving prison.

 TDOC is committed to providing quality services to victims of crime.
-The department is legally mandated to keep victims, family members of victims, and interested parties informed of offender hearing dates, release dates, escapes, and certain movements.
-The Victims Offender Information Caller Emissary (VOICE) allows registered victims and/or their immediate family members access to the information.
-Since it's inception in 1996, VOICE has served 11,000 registered victims and their immediate family members.
-In 2013, more than 8,500 registered to use VOICE.
+The department is legally mandated to keep victims, family members of victims, and interested parties informed of an offender's status, release dates, escapes, and certain movements.
+Victim Information Notification Everyday (VINE) allows registered victims and/or their immediate family members access to the information.

 In 2013, the department established the Office of Reentry, which is responsible for directing complex multi-disciplinary initiatives to improve offender outcomes, reduce recidivism and enhance public safety.
 All initiatives start and begin with the goal of providing a seamless system of care for successful reentry.